rianoc/MQTT_blog/README.md

 To announce that our sensor is online we can add a "birth" message.
 This does not have a technical meaning rather it is a practice.
 We will add a line in the `connect` function to publish a message to say the sensor is online as soon as we connect.
 QoS 2 and retain set to true are used to ensure this message is delivered.

 The [Last Will and Testament](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) is part of the technical spec for MQTT.
-When connecting to the MQTT broker we can specify and topic, message, QoS and retain rules by populating the final dictionary `opts` parameter of `.mqtt.conn`.
+When connecting to the MQTT broker we can specify the topic, message, QoS, and retain rules by populating the final dictionary `opts` parameter of `.mqtt.conn`.
 The broker does not immediately publish this message to subscribers.
 Instead it waits until there is an unexpected disconnection from the publisher.

 With these added the `connect` function now looks like: